Euhrychiopsis lecontei: Life cycle

-Use as a Biocontrol
+Use in biocontrol

-Milfoil weevils occur in natural populations in much of North America on their native host, Northern watermilfoil (Myriophyllum sibiricum).
+Milfoil weevils occur in natural populations in much of North America on their native host, northern watermilfoil (Myriophyllum sibiricum).
 They often reach sufficient densities to suppress invasive Eurasian watermilfoil (Myriophyllum spicatum) infestations after a prolonged infestation or artificial augmentation.
 Studies indicate that for effective control a density of about 1 weevil per two stems of milfoil (0.5 weevils per stem) is necessary.
 There are mixed reviews that fish such as bluegills can reduce weevil populations as research has only been conducted in very limited settings.
 Augmenting native weevil populations as a biological control is effective as long as there is a small amount of milfoil to sustain the population.
 Milfoil weevils are commercially available as a management option for Eurasian water milfoil by a firm based in the United States and Canada.